qc-tum/chemtensor/README.md

 - Put curly braces `{ }` after every `if` and `else` (to avoid pitfalls).
 - Left-align pointers throughout: `int* p` instead of `int *p`.
 - Keep the `struct` and `enum` keywords in variable types: `struct foo f;` instead of `typedef struct foo { ... } foo_t; foo_t f;`.
-- Use `const` for function arguments which are not modified by the function.
+- Use `const` for function arguments that are not modified by the function.

 References